View on GitHub

 ym2151-log-play-server server

-# Server startup (verbose, with WAV output)
+# Start server (verbose, with WAV output)

 ym2151-log-play-server server --verbose

-# Server startup (low-quality resampling)
+# Start server (low-quality resampling)

 ym2151-log-play-server server --low-quality-resampling